Digital Stories with Iki Haangana and Western Sydney Fashion Festival

-Take a seat for our new series titled Digital Stories to hear insights and stories from artists and locals who have a connection to Blacktown, and the surrounding areas.
+Take a seat for our new series titled Digital Stories to hear insights and stories from artists and locals who have a connection to Blacktown and the surrounding areas.

-Available to view here from August.
+Available to view from September.

 Leanne ‘Mulgo’ Watson Redpath is an artist, educator, book illustrator and a Dharug woman commonly known in the Aboriginal community as ‘Mulgo’, meaning Black Swan.
 The daughter of Aunty Edna Watson and Uncle Allan Watson, Elders of the Dharug community, Leanne was born and raised in Sydney.
 She started painting at a young age, taught by her mother Aunty Edna Watson and her brother Bundeluk Watson.
 She is now a mother and grandmother and has spent her life living, promoting and protecting Dharug culture, people and places.